-Withdrawal of permissions upon termination of contracts
+Withdrawal of operating licences upon termination of contracts

-41. Where a commercial service contract, subsidised service contract, current tendered contract or interim contract has been terminated for any reason, the permissions board must, upon proof of termination furnished by the relevant contracting authority, withdraw the permission or permit or, as the case may be, every permission or permit, relating to the operation of the public transport service provided in terms of such 20 a contract.
+42. Where a commercial service contract, subsidised service contract, current 10 tendered contract or interim contract has been terminated for any reason, the board must, upon proof of termination furnished by the relevant contracting authority, withdraw the operating licence or permit or, as the case may be, every operating licence or permit, relating to the operation of the public transport service provided in terms of such a contract.

-Duties of holder of permission or permit
+Duties of holder of operating licence or permit

-- 42. The holder of a permission or permit must- - (a) on demand by an authorised officer, produce the permission or permit or any authorisation or registration certificate issued in terms of this Act or replacing 25 provincial laws, subject to section 92(1)(b); - (b) display and keep affixed in the manner and form prescribed by the MEC, a distinguishing mark on the vehicle to which the permission or permit relates.
+- 43. The holder of an operating licence or permit must- - (a) on demand by an authorised officer, produce the operating licence or permit or any authorisation or registration certificate issued in terms of this Act or replacing provincial laws, subject to section 93(1)(b); - (b) display and keep affixed in the manner and form prescribed by the MEC, a distinguishing mark on the vehicle to which the operating licence or permit relates.